MirageNet/Mirage/doc/docs/examples/pong.md

 A simple example of "How to build a multiplayer game with Mirage" is Pong, which is included in the AssetStore package of Mirage.
-It illustrates the usage of NetworkManager, NetworkManagerHUD, NetworkBehaviour, NetworkIdentity, NetworkTransform, NetworkStartPosition, and NetworkingAttributes.
+It illustrates the usage of NetworkManager, NetworkManagerHud, NetworkBehaviour, NetworkIdentity, NetworkTransform, and NetworkingAttributes.

 ![Pong](/img/examples/pong/Pong1.jpg)